 SERP Analysis report example

 - Input: The keyword you entered in the input.

 - Position: Ranking position.

-- Type: Type of the result.
-Numbers 1 to 10 represent the basic organic results.
+- Type: Type of the search result.
+Numbers 1 to 10 represent basic organic results.
 Number 0 represents mainly featured snippets.

-- Domain: The domain that ranks for that keyword.
+- Domain: The domain that ranks for the keyword.

-- URL: The URL that ranks for that keyword.
+- URL: The URL that ranks for the keyword.

-- Features: Various features of search results, for example, breadcrumbs, ratings, related search, etc.
+- Features: Various features of the search results, such as breadcrumbs, reviews, related searches, etc.

-- Title: Meta title in SERP for a specific URL.
+- Title: Meta title in the SERP for a specific URL.

-- Description: Meta description in SERP of a specific URL.
+- Description: Meta description in the SERP of a given URL.

-In the output report, you can see right away aggregate charts that show occurrences and ratio of individual search types within search results.
+In the SERP analysis report, you can instantly see aggregated graphs showing the frequency and ratio of each search type within search results.

-When analyzing the output, you should focus on:
+When analyzing the report, you should focus on:

-- How to stand out in search results with your webpage that ranks for the specific keywords.
-You might stand out by rewriting titles, descriptions or adding structured data.
+- How to make your web page stand out in the search results for specific keywords.
+You can stand out by rewriting titles, meta descriptions, or adding structured data.

-- How to get your site to featured snippets.
-Featured snippets are a quite broad topic, so we recommend to study this little bit further.
-You can read, for example, these articles from Hubspot, Searchenginejournal or Mangools.
+- How to get your site into featured snippets.
+Featured Snippets are a pretty big topic, so we recommend you do some research before start optimizing for them.
+For example, you can read these articles from Hubspot, Search Engine Journal, or Mangools.